 Baldovan & Downfield Station.
 Looking north towards the over bridge at what is now the junction of Strathmartin Road and Cox

 Street., with the goods siding on the right.
 Plans were made to rebuild the station buildings but never came to be.
 (D. C. Thomson).

 A cropped section showing the sidings and the Cox Street/Strathmartin Road over bridge.
 This would be

 where the present day light industrial buildings stand today.
 See below right, which is very much the

 Left: Small industrial businesses within the track bed between Strathmartin Road and Cox Street at Downfield.
 Right: View down Cox Street.

 Site of under bridge on Cox Street.
 Looking towards Baldovan (Downfield) Station site.
 The line of site is

-Street formed in it's place.
-This is where the Downfield city bus No. 22 turns back to the city center.
-The
+and Cox Street formed in it's place.
+This is where the Downfield city bus No. 22 turns back to the city

-terminus tram.
-(Head shunt) was approximately where the white cars is seen, on the left, on
+center.
+The tram terminus (Head shunt) was approximately where the white cars is seen, on the left,

 Cox Street Northern bridge parapet.
 This isn't the original bridge as the road has been widened at the